gemmcomitsp/IRoverBT/README.md

 # IRoverBT

-This document was created to help with getting software and hardware together to facilitate sending IR codes using the PRONTO HEX format with an Arduino and a Bluetooth module like the HC-06.
+This document was created to help with getting software and hardware together to facilitate sending IR codes using the PRONTO HEX and the HEX format used in the IRRemote library.

+Hardware consists of an Arduino and a Bluetooth module like the HC-06.

-Compile the Android app using Android Studio/Gradle and export to your mobile.
+Compile the Android software using Android Studio/Gradle and export to your mobile.

-Support for Gingerbread and newer Android OSs
+Supports Gingerbread and newer Android OSs.

 Should only require/request Bluetooth permissions.